Crews focus on calls for help as Buffalo, New York, digs out of snow and the area's death toll rises to 27 - KTVZ

 Supermarkets in western New York were beginning to reopen Monday, with others expected to reopen Tuesday.

-The state has stockpiled ready-to-eat meals, with thousands set to be distributed to food banks, though road conditions are paralyzing aid efforts, Hochul said Monday.
+The state has stockpiled ready-to-eat meals, with thousands set to be distributed to food banks, though road conditions were paralyzing aid efforts, Hochul said Monday.

 “We have a responsibility to have all these resources on hand.
-But, when Mother Nature literally shuts down and creates a wall that you cannot see past, it is not safe, for not just emergency vehicles, but the trucks that are bringing groceries to the stores and the stores are being shutdown anyhow — that is the paralysis we’re experiencing,” Hochul said.
+But, when Mother Nature literally shuts down and creates a wall that you cannot see past, it is not safe — for not just emergency vehicles but the trucks that are bringing groceries to the stores and the stores are being shut down,” Hochul said.
+“That is the paralysis we’re experiencing.”

 The governor submitted a request to President Joe Biden for a federal emergency declaration for Erie and Genesee counties, which “will be crucial to assist our recovery efforts from this historic storm,” she said.